Type 1 diabetes (T1D) can happen to anyone

 Type 1 diabetes can happen at any age—even as an adult

-An hourglass
+An hourglass timer

-adults.
+Some people think of type 1 diabetes as a children’s disease—more likely to affect kids.
+But over half the people who are newly diagnosed with type 1 diabetes get diagnosed as adults.
 That means that you or a loved one could still be at risk for T1D—at any age.

 Type 1 Risk Quiz